-The intimate care policy aims to provide a clear framework for staff to ensure the safety and dignity of all learners who need support with personal care, including toileting and continence management.
+The toileting and intimate care policy aims to provide a clear framework for staff to ensure the safety and dignity of all learners when using the toilet and for those who need support with personal care, including toileting and continence management.
 It will also clarify for learners and their families the support they can expect from school.